Medical History and Physical Exam for a Fast Heart Rate

 - Take your blood pressure.

-your pulse to see how fast your heart is beating and whether your heart rhythm
+- Check your pulse to see how fast your heart is beating and whether your heart rhythm is regular.

 - Listen to your heart through a stethoscope.